webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 Using our ''Salt Stack'' [https://github.com/webplatform/states states], rebuilding a VM is reduced to a few commands and makes it cheap to replace any components which gives us the insurance that we can consistently have the same outcome.

-'''Note'''; the output of the commands shown in this document were done from the staging deployment level.
+'''Remember''' most recurring commands are listed at the bottom of <code>/srv/salt/README.md</code> on the salt master.

 == Introduction ==

-'''EVERYTHING''' in WebPlatform infrastructure is managed through source control, including what configures (i.e. the  [https://github.com/webplatform/states states]) from the salt master, every VM can therefore be replaced at will.
+'''EVERYTHING''' in WebPlatform infrastructure is managed through source control, including what configures (i.e. the  [https://github.com/webplatform/states states]) from the VM acting as a ''salt-master'', every VM can be replaced at will.
 Our infrastructure and scripts are specifically crafted to communicate with an [http://www.openstack.org/ OpenStack cluster].
 Over the years we’ve moved from multiple clusters without any problems and we are very happy with how reliable the ''OpenStack'' components are.

 Our infrastructure runs currently on '''[http://www.dreamhost.com/cloud/computing/ DreamCompute]''', a managed OpenStack cluster graciously sponsored to us by '''[http://www.dreamhost.com/ DreamHost]''' and the configuration is managed by a software called [http://saltstack.com/ Salt Stack].